Fyansford Paper Mill

-The Fyansford Paper Mill (also known as the Barwon Paper Mill), is an historic industrial complex located on the banks of the Barwon River adjacent to Buckley Falls, in the Geelong suburb of Fyansford, Victoria, Australia.
+The Fyansford Paper Mill (also known as the Barwon Paper Mill) is an historic industrial complex located on the banks of the Barwon River adjacent to Buckley Falls, in the Geelong suburb of Fyansford, Victoria, Australia.
 Established in the late nineteenth century, the mill played a significant role in the early development of Victoria's paper manufacturing industry, producing a wide range of paper products for regional and national markets.
 The site includes a number of bluestone industrial buildings and associated infrastructure, many of which reflect the architectural and engineering practices of the Victorian period.
 Following its closure, the mill complex has been progressively adapted for new uses, and it remains an important part of the industrial heritage of the Geelong region.

 History

 The Fyansford Paper Mill was established as Victoria's third paper mill and commenced production in August 1878.
 The venture was promoted by several prominent businessmen, including (most notably) Captain James Volum, alongside Andrew Volum, Silas Harding, and auctioneer William Francis Ducker.
 Construction and engineering were overseen by Andrew Millar, who drew heavily on contemporary English industrial practice.
-Millar equipped the mill with a 74in (187cm), reportedly capable of extension to 84in (213cm), manufactured by James Bertram and Son of Edinburgh, Scotland.
+Millar equipped the mill with a 74in (187cm) paper machine, reportedly capable of extension to 84in (213cm), manufactured by James Bertram and Son of Edinburgh, Scotland.

 Much of the industrial complex was constructed in the late 1870s and originally comprised the main mill buildings, the manager's house (1878), a row of six workers' cottages (1878), and a substantial bluestone water race with impeller tower and stone weir.
 When described by the Geelong Advertiser on 19 March 1878, the site already covered several acres and demonstrated a highly sophisticated layout for its time.

 The newspaper provided a detailed account of the mill's rag-processing system across several purpose-built structures.
 These included a large rag-sorting house capable of accommodating up to 100 women, a rag-cutting and dusting house equipped with mechanical cutters and willowers, and an adjoining building containing a huge spiked cylindrical "devil" (used to break down fibres before boiling).
 The rag-boiling house housed an enormous boiler able to process two tonnes of material at a time, which then supplied pulp to the rag-engine house containing four large beating engines.

 From there, the pulp was pumped to the main machinery building, 155ft (47m) long and 35ft (10.5m) wide, where it passed through brass strainers before entering the papermaking machine.
 The complex incorporated nine large drying cylinders, polished-steel smoothing rollers, and a substantial stone foundation supporting more than 100ft (30m) of heavy machinery.
 Power was supplied by a Tangye expansion engine and a turbine wheel manufactured by McAdams of Belfast, Northern Ireland, considered one of the finest turbine installations in the world at the time.
 In early 1878, the Advertiser predicted that the works would become "the largest and most complete paper mill in the southern hemisphere."